jbroadway/elefant/README.md

 * An example /admin app for editing pages
 * [High quality documentation](https://github.com/jbroadway/elefant/wiki)
 * Near 100% unit test coverage
-* Speed.
+* [Speed](https://github.com/jbroadway/elefant/wiki/Performance).
 Less cruft, faster pages.

-Request routing is where Pink Elefant really stands out (for better or worse).
+Request routing is where Pink Elefant really stands out.
 A handler is simply a PHP script and mapping is automatic.
 You can write your handlers just like you would any other PHP script, starting at the top and using echo when you want to output something.
 At the end, they're handled properly and inserted into the right template for you.
 Just like that.

 ## Why?